 **Required by Kansas notary law.

 How to Renew Your Notary Commission in Kansas

 Purchase a four-year, $12,000 Kansas notary bond.

-Prior to submitting the notary renewal application to the Secretary of State's office, you need to order a four-year, $12,000 Kansas notary bond, which is only $50.
+Prior to submitting your notary renewal application to the Secretary of State's Office, you need to order a four-year, $12,000 Kansas notary bond.
 For your protection, we are including a $10,000 errors and omissions insurance policy at no extra cost to you.
 The bond ensures that if you fail to properly perform your duties as a Kansas notary, the bonding company will pay for damages to the injured party up to the policy limit.
 Save time!
-No need to wait for days to received your Kansas notary bond.
-You can now download the notary bond online in minutes 24/7 upon checkout.
+No need to wait for days to receive your Kansas notary bond.
+You can now download the notary bond online in minutes upon checkout.

 Order a Kansas notary stamp and notary journal.